MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 3. Usage
     - see above.
+    - NEW Options:
+        - It is now possible to use imperial Units with leaflet-elevation.js, only (So, not for chart.js) The default is metric units.
+        - Furthermore it is possible to deselect the 'hotline' in the leaflet-elevation.js.
+Hotline: coloured line on the map which indicates the elevation of the track.

 4. TODO & Bugs w.r.t to Leaflet Elevation
     - The track statistics is not updated if more than one track is shown in one map and the statistics is calculated by leaflet-elevation.js.
 The event.track_info is working for the first track but empty for the other tracks.
 Workaround: Upload the tracks (gpx-files) via the admin-panel and activate the setting 'Reduce GPX-File'.
 This will add statistics to the reduced GPX-file which is used on the page / post.